mikaelbr/twitscraper/README.md

 twit-scraper is a binary used for scraping the Twitter site for tweets and generate a ```.TSV``` file for output.

+## Disclaimer
+This module should only be used to generate data sets from a annotated tweets, for scientific research.
+Please don't abuse this binary.

 ## Installation

 To install the twit-scraper, you'll need to install Node.js and NPM.
 To install Node.js visit the [Node.js site](http://nodejs.org) and follow the instructions.
 NPM is installed as a part of Node.js.